ICD-10 Codes Connector#

 5. Provide chapter and category information

-2. Search Diagnosis by Code#
+2. Search Codes#

 Use it for:

-• Discovering related diagnosis codes
+• Discovering related diagnosis or procedure codes

 Example queries:

-• “Show me all E11 diabetes codes”
+• “Show me all E11 diabetes codes” (diagnosis by code)

-• “What codes are under J44?”
+• “What codes are under C50?” (diagnosis by code)

 What Claude will do: